• Home

 What is an FHA 203(k) Loan?

 An FHA 203(k) loan is a government-backed mortgage insured by the Federal Housing Administration (FHA).
-It allows borrowers to finance the purchase or refinance of a property and include the costs of renovations or repairs in a single loan.
+It is a type of FHA loan that allows borrowers to finance the purchase or refinance of a property and include the costs of renovations or repairs in a single loan.

 Key Features: